colinhacks/zod/README.md

 type A = z.infer<typeof schema>; // string | undefined
 ```

-You can make an existing schema optional with the `.optional()` method:
+For convenience, you can also call the `.optional()` method on an existing schema.

 ```ts
 const user = z.object({